Choose Texas Power logo

 4. Choose your plan and switch light companies with confidence

-When you find a plan you like, follow the prompts to sign up online, or call the number on your screen to enroll by phone with one of our energy experts.
-Your new provider will coordinate a seamless transition with no interruption to your service.
+When you find a plan you like, follow the prompts to sign up online.
+If you have any questions, you can call the number on your screen to speak with one of our energy experts and complete your enrollment by phone.

 5. Let your new provider handle the switch

-After enrolling, you’ll receive two confirmation emails — one from Choose Texas Power and one from your new provider.
+After switching electric providers, you’ll receive two confirmation emails — one from Choose Texas Power and one from your new provider.
 Your new electric company will work with your utility company and previous provider to complete the switch.
-Your power will continue without interruption, and your next bill will reflect your new provider.
+Your power will continue without interruption, and your next bill will come from your new provider.

 Frequently asked questions about switching energy plans in Texas